fmExcense/compositeurdigital.github.io/en/slideshow.md

 ## Interactions in the Compositeur Digital

-The slideshow has the following interactions available :
+The slideshow offers the following interactions :

 - Navigation to the previous or followin slide using the `<` and `>` arrows
 - "Go-to" a specific slide using the `Slides` action in the document menu